MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 **Device Emulation** is a [first-order approximation](https://en.wikipedia.org/wiki/Order_of_approximation#First-order) of the look and feel of your page on a mobile device.  **Device Emulation** doesn't actually run your code on a mobile device.
 Instead, you simulate the mobile user experience from your laptop or desktop.

-Some aspects of mobile devices are never emulated in DevTools.
+Some aspects of mobile devices aren't emulated in DevTools.
 For example, the architecture of mobile CPUs is different than the architecture of laptop or desktop CPUs.
-When in doubt, your best bet is to actually run your page on a mobile device.
+For the most robust testing, run your page on a mobile device.

 Use [Remote Debugging](../remote-debugging/index.md) to interact with the code of a page from your machine while your page actually runs on a mobile device.
 You can view, change, debug, profile, or all four while you interact with the code.
 Your machine can be a notebook or desktop computer.